TheNoob27/starboard-guide/tutorials/customising-the-starboard-message.md

 You have the option for each starboard message to ping the author of the starred message.
 This is disabled by default.

-To enable this, do `star changesetting mention yes`
+To enable this, do `star changesetting mentionauthor yes`

 ## Show The Nickname